Mr-Rubino/DDR-Backend/README.md

 ## /wiki endpoint (POST)

-Finds dbpedia links in a given text
+Finds dbpedia links in a given text using the NLP program

 <b> Form Arguments: </b>
 * String text: text to retrieve dbpedia sources from